Life As a Loan Officer

 - Relationship Manager

-In 2016, there was an estimated number of 318,600 jobs in the United States for Loan Officer.
+In the United States, there were 318,600 jobs for Loan Officer in 2016.
 New jobs are being produced at a rate of 11.4% which is above the national average.
 The Bureau of Labor Statistics predicts 36,300 new jobs for Loan Officer by 2026.
-There will be an estimated 30,400 positions for Loan Officer per year.
+Due to new job openings and attrition, there will be an average of 30,400 job openings in this field each year.